 By far my favorite part of any wedding! (maybe that’s why I’m not married yet, lol).
 Even at a peasant wedding, there is food in abundance, some good drink, a band trying to sound professional while in reality dreaming of eating too, and kids = always a little bit forgotten – sitting in a corner.
 In this genre scene, the newlyweds are not important at all: it’s the guests and the lively atmosphere of comforting chaos that Bruegel the Elder perfectly portrayed.

 Party, party, party!

-My second best part of the wedding, when everyone is happily full and a little tipsy, the party moves to the dancefloor, or on a meadow as in this case.
+My second favorite part of the wedding, when everyone is happily full and a little tipsy, the party moves to the dancefloor, or on a meadow as in this case.
 Whirling, and jumping, and kissing randomly (can you spot the couple?), and stepping on other people’s feet, so much fuuuuuuuuuun!

 While all the guests are having fun till the early hours of the morning, the newlyweds finally have a moment just to themselves.
 Although in the Golden Legend, which contributed to the diffusion of the story of St George in England, the princess remains anonymous, Sabra is a name supplied by Elizabethan writer Richard Johnson around 1596.
-In his Seven Champions of Christendom, Sabra, who is an Egyptian princess, marries her saviour and has children.
+In his Seven Champions of Christendom, Sabra, who is an Egyptian princess, marries her savior and has children.

 The day after the wedding, when the bride and groom are already gone for their honeymoon, everyone else reconvenes to eat leftovers from the night before.
 The atmosphere is bittersweet, some are a little hungover, some complain about how much their feet hurt from too much dancing or shoes that are too uncomfortable/high, some reminisce about their own wedding, and the parents who feel joy and emptiness at the same time.